africanlii/liiweb/docs/production.md

 ### 1. MySQL Database

-On a separate host, install MySQL and setup a new database.
-Make note of the hostname, username and password.
+On a separate host, install MySQL or you can use an RDS database instance.
+Create a new database, and make note of the hostname, username and password.
 We suggest you use `countrylii` as both the username and database name.

+Create a new database:

+    CREATE DATABASE countrylii

+Create a new user (**change XXX to a random password!***):

+    GRANT ALL PRIVILEGES ON countrylii.* TO 'countrylii'@'%' IDENTIFIED BY 'XXX'

 ### 2. Dokku and Docker